CLIMAAX/workflow_template/README.md

 Click the **Launch Binder** button at the top level of the repository

 ## Running locally
-You may also download the notebook from GitHub to run it locally:
+You may also download the repository from GitHub to run it locally:
 1. Open your terminal

 2. Check your conda install with `conda --version`.
 If you don't have conda, install it by following these instructions (see [here](https://docs.conda.io/en/latest/miniconda.html))